neardaniel-pls/Near-Vanilla-Project/README.md

 2. **Stability.** This rule basically supersedes all the above.
 If a mod introduces major stability concerns it will be quickly cut.
 3. **Beauty.** Skyrim but in 2021 with that next gen feel to it.

-You can find the full modlist of Near Vanilla Project [here](https://github.com/neardaniel-pls/Near-Vanilla-Project/blob/main/modlist.md).
-If you feel like this modlist is for you, then go right ahead and click [here](https://github.com/neardaniel-pls/Near-Vanilla-Project/blob/main/installation-guide.md) to go straight to the installation guide.
+You can find the **full modlist** of Near Vanilla Project [here](https://github.com/neardaniel-pls/Near-Vanilla-Project/blob/main/modlist.md).
+If you feel like this modlist is for you, then go right ahead and click [here](https://github.com/neardaniel-pls/Near-Vanilla-Project/blob/main/installation-guide.md) to go straight to the **installation guide**.
-However, if you want a somewhat overview of what this modlist offers just jump into this page [here](https://github.com/neardaniel-pls/Near-Vanilla-Project/blob/main/overview.md).
+However, if you want a somewhat **overview** of what this modlist offers just jump into this page [here](https://github.com/neardaniel-pls/Near-Vanilla-Project/blob/main/overview.md).

 Thank you for the light read and have fun!